Friday Night Lights (TV series): Cast and characters

 Because of Street's injury, sophomore Matt Saracen (Zach Gilford), who is quiet and reserved, becomes the Panthers' starting quarterback.
-He eventually dates the coach's daughter, Julie.
-Saracen's father is deployed in Iraq, so he is the sole caretaker for his grandmother Lorraine Saracen (Louanne Stephens).
+He is in love with Julie and the two eventually start a relationship which lasts on-and-off the whole series.
+Saracen's father is deployed in Iraq, making him the sole caretaker for his grandmother Lorraine Saracen (Louanne Stephens).
 Saracen receives little help, except from his best friend Landry Clarke (Jesse Plemons).
 Star running back Brian "Smash" Williams (Gaius Charles) works to get a college football scholarship.
 Fullback Tim Riggins (Taylor Kitsch) struggles with alcoholism and complicated family problems.
 His older brother Billy Riggins (Derek Phillips), while not his legal guardian, serves as Tim's caretaker.
 Tyra Collette (Adrianne Palicki) stars as a town vixen who wants to leave Dillon for a better life.
-Involved with Riggins, Tyra eventually develops a complicated relationship with Landry Clarke.
+Initially involved with Riggins, Tyra eventually develops a complicated relationship with Landry.

 The fourth and fifth seasons shift focus to the East Dillon Lions, now coached by Eric Taylor.
 The fourth season introduces several new characters, including Vince Howard (Michael B. Jordan), a talented athlete who has never played football before, but he rises to stardom as the team's quarterback.
-Luke Cafferty (Matt Lauria) is a running back and is romantically with Becky Sproles (Madison Burge), a beauty-queen hopeful who has complicated family issues; Becky also develops a deep relationship with Riggins.
-Jess Merriweather (Jurnee Smollett), an East Dillon student who works at her father's restaurant and cares for her three younger brothers; she briefly dates Landry and has a relationship with Vince; and shows aspirations of being a football coach.
-Hastings Ruckle (Grey Damon) is introduced in the fifth season, a basketball player turned football player, who serves as a receiver for the Lions.
+Luke Cafferty (Matt Lauria) is a running back who becomes romantically involved with Becky Sproles (Madison Burge), a hopeful beauty-queen who has complicated family issues; Becky also develops a deep bond with Riggins.
+Jess Merriweather (Jurnee Smollett) is also an East Dillon student who shows aspirations of being a football coach; while working at her father's restaurant, she cares for her three younger brothers and briefly dates Landry before starting a relationship with Vince.
+Hastings Ruckle (Grey Damon) is introduced in the fifth season as a basketball player turned football player, who serves as a receiver for the Lions.